rmrresearch/GhostFragment/docs/source/background/established_methods/gebf.rst

 report that the VCD spectra were in good agreement with supersystem spectra as well as experimental.

+:cite:t:`Hua_2011` applied GEB07 (presumably; the paper is not clear on the exact details and instead presents references) to poly-alanine systems containing up to 40 residues.
+Optimized structures, energies, and enthalpies were computed using DFT (B3LYP and M06-2X).
+Errors in GEBF approximated energies, relative to supersystem results, were about 2 kcal/mol; errors were only computed for systems with 10 alanines.

 ************
 GEBF Reviews
 ************